5 Expert Tips to Achieve Your Perfect Cup of Coffee

 French Press, Cold Brew: Coarse

-It's worth investing in a Burr mill grinder with a variety of settings and grinding fresh daily.
+It's worth investing in a steel Burr mill grinder with a variety of settings and grinding fresh daily.
 This not only delivers superior coffee flavor, it preserves the life of your whole bean coffee longer since coffee begins to degrade as soon as it is ground.

 pouring water into a drip coffee machine